Tree Pruning Cost

 At Tree Service Fresno, we recommend pruning trees when they are dormant.
 By “dormant” we mean when the tree is not actively growing.
 Different trees will have varying growth periods.
 It is important that you understand your tree’s growth period.
 The only time you may need to prune your tree while it is not dormant is if it causes a safety hazard.

 Tree Pruning Cost for Large Trees

 When compared to smaller trees, large trees will cost more to prune.
 Bigger trees will obviously have more branches.
 These branches will probably be more difficult to reach considering the width and height of the tree.
 If your tree is over 60 feet tall, the tree pruning cost you will incur will range between $800 and $1000.
 This cost will depend on the number of trees and their location.
 Incredibly tall trees will have higher costs.
-After inspecting your trees, Quality Tree Care should give you a quote showing the tree pruning cost to expect.
+After inspecting your trees, Tree Service Fresno should give you a quote showing the tree pruning cost to expect.

 Additional Tree Pruning Cost Considerations

 In some instances, you may need to be prepared to incur some additional tree pruning costs.
 For example, if for the tree pruner to get to your property he/she needs to travel a long distance, you may incur a travel fee.
 Also, you may have to pay for the equipment or materials, labor, and less obvious factors such as the tree’s location.
 If the tree is sick or there are insects on the tree, you may need to pay for pesticide application and disease control.
-To avoid unpleasant surprises, it is always a good idea that you request Quality Tree Care to include all the extra costs in the quote.
+To avoid unpleasant surprises, it is always a good idea that you request Tree Service Fresno to include all the extra costs in the quote.